smeegoan/TimePlaceSorter/README.md

-# Media Renamer
+# TimePlaceSorter

-**Media Renamer** is a Python tool designed to rename media files based on their metadata, specifically the date and GPS information embedded within them.
-This is particularly useful for organizing photos and videos by the time and location they were taken.
+**TimePlaceSorter** is a Python tool that organizes and renames media files based on their metadata—specifically creation date and GPS location.
+It’s designed to help you sort and name photos and videos by the time and place they were taken, even supplementing missing GPS data using Google Location History.

 ## Features

-- **Date-Based Renaming**: Extracts the creation date from media metadata to rename files accordingly.
+- **Date-Based Renaming**: Extracts the creation date from media metadata to organize files chronologically.
-- **GPS-Based Renaming**: Utilizes GPS coordinates from media metadata to include location information in filenames.
+- **Location-Based Renaming**: Uses embedded GPS data to include location names in filenames.
-- **Reverse Geocoding**: Translates GPS coordinates into human-readable locations using reverse geocoding techniques.
+- **Reverse Geocoding via GeoNames**: Converts GPS coordinates into readable location names (e.g., city or locality).
-- **Batch Processing**: Processes multiple files in a specified directory, streamlining the renaming process.
-- **Google Location History GeoCoding**: Utilizes GPS coordinates from Google Location Hisotry to include location information in media metadata and file names.
+- **Google Location History Integration**: Supplements missing GPS metadata using your Google Location History export, and optionally updates media metadata with this info.
+- **Batch Processing**: Recursively scans a source folder and processes all supported media files.
+- **Threaded Execution**: Utilizes multithreading for efficient processing of large batches.

 ## Installation